dolphindb/Tutorials_EN/cluster_scaleout.md

 By now we have successfully added a new server and a new data node to the cluster.

-### 3.4 Verification
+### 2.4 Verification

 Let's verify that the new data node is enabled in the cluster by writing some data to the cluster.
 ```
 Tb = database("dfs://scaleout_test_db").loadTable("scaleoutTB")
 Tb.append!(table(1001..1500 as id,rand(`A`B`C,500) as name))
 ```
-Looking at the dfs explorer, you can see that the data has been distributed to the new node4 node.
+In the DFS Explorer, you should see that the data has been populated to the new data node.

 ![image](https://github.com/dolphindb/Tutorials_CN/blob/master/images/scaleout/scale_dfs_exp2.PNG?raw=true)

-### 3.5.
-Data distribution mechanism after extending data nodes

-In a cluster of popular MPP architecture, adding new nodes will cause resharding as the hash values change.
-It usually takes a long time to perform resharding on big amount of data.

-The data storage of DolphinDB is based on the underlying distributed file system, and the data copy is managed by metadata.
-Therefore, after the node is expanded, the original data does not need to be resharding, and the newly added data is saved to the new node according to the distribution policy.

-Of course, data distribution can be made more evenly distributed, and DolphinDB is developing such a tool.

-## 4. Extended storage

-Due to insufficient disk space on the server where node3 is located, a disk has been expanded with the path /dev/disk2, which is included in the storage of node3.

-### 4.1 Steps
+## 3. Add Hard Disks to a Data Node

+The storage capacity of existing data nodes might become insufficient.
+The following example explains how to add a hard disk to node3.

-The node storage of DolphinDB can be configured through the volumes attribute in the configuration file.
-In the case above, if there is no configuration, the default storage path will be <HomeDir>/<Data Node Alias>/Storage.
-In this case, it is under /home/server/data/node3/storage.
+The storage paths can be specified with the configuration parameter 'volumes'.
+The default storage path is `<HomeDir>/<Data Node Alias>/storage`.

-> If you add a disk from the default path, you must explicitly set the original default path when setting the volumes property.
+> If you add a disk from the default path, you must explicitly set the original default path when specifying the parameter 'volumes'.
 Otherwise, the metadata will be lost in the default path.

-The default volume attribute is as follows.
+The default value for parameter 'volumes' is as follows.
 You need to add it to the configuration file if it doesn't exist there.

 cluster.cfg
 ```
 node3.volumes=/home/server/data/node3/storage
 ```

-To add the new disk path /dev/disk2/node3 to the node3 node, just separate the new path with a comma after the above configuration.
+To add the new disk path /dev/disk2/node3 to node3, just add the path to the line above after a comma.

 cluster.cfg
 ```
 node3.volumes=/home/server/data/node3/storage,/dev/disk2/node3
 ```

-After modifying the configuration file, execute loadClusterNodesConfigs() on the controller to reload the node configuration.
-If the steps above are completed on the cluster management web interface, the overload process will be completed automatically without manual execution.
-After the configuration is complete, there is no need to restart the controller.
+After modifying the configuration file, execute `loadClusterNodesConfigs()` on the controller to reload the configuration parameters.
+If the steps above are completed on the cluster management web interface, configuration parameters are automatically reloaded, and we don't need to execute `loadClusterNodesConfigs()`.
+After the configuration is completed, there is no need to restart the controller.
 Just restart node3 on the web interface so that the new configuration can take effect.

->
-If you would like the new storage to take effect immediately without restarting node3, you can add variables by executing addVolumes("/dev/disk2/node3") on node3.
-However, the effect of this function will not be persisted.
+> If you would like the new storage to take effect immediately without restarting node3, you can execute `addVolumes("/dev/disk2/node3")` on node3.
+However, this will not be effective any more after the cluster restarts.

-### 4.2 Verfication

-After the configuration is complete, write data to the cluster as in the following statement to see if the data is written to the new disk.
+After the configuration is completed, execute the following script to write data to the cluster and check if data is written to the new disk.
 ```
 tb = database("dfs://scaleout_test_db").loadTable("scaleoutTB")
 tb.append!(table(1501..2000 as id,rand(`A`B`C,500) as name))